analogtoaster/analogtoaster/README.md

 I'm a statistics undergraduate at the University of Campinas.

-My interests are mathematics, Linux and Japanese.
+My interests are mathematics, Linux and language learning.